Recently I have started to look at how to go green and incorporate more eco friendly ways into my thrifty lifestyle.

-Keeping your energy bills low is also a green and eco friendly thing to do.
+Keeping your energy bills low and saving electricity is also a green and eco friendly thing to do.
 It also saves you money – double win.
 My post on how to keep your house warm in winter has lots of tips to help you do just that.

 Thrifty lifestyle tips that help the environment are always good to know.
 You might not be able to do all of them depending on your circumstances but embrace the ones you can and aim for the ones you can’t.

 Rain water is free and capturing it enables you to use less of this precious commodity from the taps.
 Thereby conserving water.